Weihai: British Weihaiwei

 Weihaiwei became an integral part of China after it was returned to the Republic of China on 1 October 1930, but Liugong Island and its facilities were leased back to the U.K. until 1940.

 Weihaiwei was occupied by the Japanese from 1938 to 1945.
-Most British forces and supplies were withdrawn from Liugong Island, and finally a Japanese military landing and occupation of the island in 1940.
+Most British forces and supplies were withdrawn from Liugong Island, following a Japanese military landing and occupation of the island in 1940.